This was not a planned topic. This is a topic about a journey that I have been on for three months now (since May 2021).

 This felt like a very lonely journey, mentally it really brought me down, physically it also brought me down.
 I felt like when will this be over, when will I experience normality again.
 I completely forgot what normality was.

-One thing I will say, I am unduely grateful to my friends and family who supported me through this trying time and continue to support me.
-I wouldnt have been able to make it through without the love, care and support.
+One thing I will say, I am unduely grateful to the nurses doing my dressing changes, my friends and family who supported me through this trying time, and continue to support me.
+I wouldn’t have been able to make it through without the love, care, and support.
 The difference it made to me is hard to put into words.
 I was in a very low place on a daily basis, but the love and support truly helped me to get up every day and keep going.
-I am thankful, I am grateful and I am blessed.
+I am thankful, I am grateful, and I am blessed.

 I am speaking in past tense as though my healing journey is over, it is not over, my feet are still peeling.
 In total, I have been going through this for three months now.
 It has been nine weeks since the infection went into my bloodstream.